91B0FBB4-04A9-D5D7-16F0F3976AA697ED

 High school: Mount Greylock Regional School

-In particular, he said, the paper looked at Arkady Martine’s science fiction novel A Memory Called Empire and its “allusions to the classics.”
+In particular, she said, the paper looked at Arkady Martine’s science fiction novel A Memory Called Empire and its “allusions to the classics.”
 This topic aligned well with the expertise of Weiner, with whom Hane worked on the project.
 Weiner, who described the paper as “an impressive exercise in classical reception studies,” soon forwarded Hane a call for submissions to the NYU conference.
-His paper was accepted.
+Her paper was accepted.

-The conference, which took place virtually on Feb.12, consisted of other undergraduate classics students presenting their respective papers, as well as a keynote speech from NYU’s David Levene.
+The conference, which took place virtually on Feb.
+12, consisted of other undergraduate classics students presenting their respective papers, as well as a keynote speech from NYU’s David Levene.
 “It went very, very well, and it felt very natural,” Hane said.
 “I know that a couple Hamilton professors were able to hop online to watch my presentation, which was pretty cool to see.”

 The other path would be to work in government or a nonprofit, focusing on economic development in rural areas.
 “I come from a very rural area,” Hane explained.
 “I’ve worked as an economic developer there for the past two summers, and it’s really important work, to support those communities.”